Today we're comparing possibly two of the most popular platforms in the all-in-one online course platform niche.

 All in all, Kartra has a more thorough and flexible checkout setup process.

-In Kartra, you'll get the ability to add multiple upsell/downsells by essentially recreating a product for each and then setting up the funnel.
+In Kartra you'll have to essentially recreate a product for each and then set up the funnel.

 Another big limitation of Kajabi's checkout is the inability to have more than one pricing on that page.